khipu-io/khipu/README.md

 #### Notice

-This version's data storage format may be changed during productional release.
+This version's data storage format may be changed before productional release.

 During fast sync, sometimes the syncing looks like stopped with no more state nodes or blocks being downloaded.
 A possible reason that may be the current left handshaked peers could not respond to state nodes or blocks request any more.
 In case of this, try to stop khipu and restart it again.